 The lead applicant of each selected community has convened local sector representation and identified community partners / stakeholders.
 Each community has been assigned a community mentor to provide expertise, facilitate meetings, guide the planning process, assist to set project milestones, create a community plan and report on progress.
 The community leads and community mentors will also be supported by an associate mentor(s) who will continue to develop their own mentorship skills and help to bring capacity-building over the course of the project.
-Mentors and associate mentors were selected by Sport for Life and participate on weekly calls convened by Thomas Jones, the Physical Literacy for Communities–British Columbia Project Manager.
+Mentors and associate mentors were selected by Sport for Life and participate on bi-monthly calls convened by Thomas Jones, the Physical Literacy for Communities–British Columbia Initiative Project Manager.

 Resource Support and Professional Development Support

 Sport for Life has created an extensive suite of online resources and educational materials / tools/ templates that are available to the mentors, associate mentors and the communities participating in this project.

 Sport for Life is providing ongoing professional development training to mentors and associate mentors so that each will acquire the skills to become a learning facilitator able to deliver relevant project presentations and workshops.
 These include: Physical Literacy 101 (Intro), Physical Literacy 201 (Assessment), Physical Literacy 501 (Inclusive), Physical Literacy Instructor Program (Module 4 – Quality Physical Literacy Experience and Program Evaluation) and Indigenous Long-Term Participant Development.
 Mentors and associate mentors will also hone their facilitation skills as they relate to Collective Impact and Continuous Improvement (Kaizen).

 Click here to download the Physical Literacy for Communities- BC Initiative application materials.

 To support applicant communities who are interested in submitting an application for the 2020 intake, Sport for Life hosted two informational webinars to review the project details and answer any questions.